Eastern Smooth Earth Snake

 E. Front (face view) of the head

 F. Elongated scales below the tail (subcaudal scales) are typically divided

 Range: The Eastern Smooth Earth Snake occurs occurs north of the Suwannee River and in the panhandle.
 A disjunct population occurs in Highlands County in central Florida.
 Outside of Florida, it occurs north to New Jersey and west to Alabama, northeastern Mississippi, and Ohio.

 Habitat: Found in the leaf litter and under logs in mesic hammocks and pine woodlands, particularly near marshes and other damp areas.
 The disjunct southern Florida population also occurs in scrub.

 Comments: HARMLESS (Non-Venomous).
 The Eastern Smooth Earth Snake feeds primarily on earthworms, but takes other small invertebrates such as insects and snails.
 It spends most of the time underground, but found at the surface most often in the cooler months.
 It bears live young.
 Litters of 7-10 young are born in summer.
 They are 3-4.5 inches (7.6-11 cm) at birth.

-Comparison with other species: The Rough Earth Snake (Virginia striatula) has smooth scales and a less pointed snout.
+Comparison with other species: The Rough Earth Snake (Virginia striatula) has keeled scales and a less pointed snout.
 The Pine Woods Snake (Rhadinaea flavilata) has smooth scales and a whitish upper lip.
 The Ringneck Snake (Diadophis punctatus) has smooth scales and is grayish-black with a distinct neck ring and a yellow-orange belly.
 Dekay's Brown Snake (Storeria dekayi) have spots or flecking on the back and sides.